 If the skin is not ready, the acid does not penetrate evenly and deeply, partially nullifying the effect of the chemical peel.

-The dermatologist will advise you on the best type of treatment for your skin.
+The dermatologist will advise you on the best treatment for your skin.
 But this is too generic, so let’s see what the possible pre-peeling treatments and suggestions are:

 - Retinoid products: tretinoin or retinol creams if you can’t stand the retinoic acids.
 The skin must be exfoliated (the most superficial part composed of dead cells) so as not to hinder the peeling.